SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-31-xna-to-unityxna-and-beyond.markdown

 - Input is currently limited to keyboard (but easily extendable)
 - No SoundEffectInstance or other advanced sound options but this is mainly because Unity does everything as a “Sound/song” so you just need to alter your implementation.
 (Example in the GIT source)

-Now to most, this will be enough to turn you away from this amazing project but remember, Barnaby has done all the hard work of getting the base XNA components and drawing pipeline in place and those bits that are missing are just additional wrappers and / or missing extensions.&nbsp; I myself added sprite scaling in only a matter of minutes.
+Now to most, this will be enough to turn you away from this amazing project but remember, Barnaby has done all the hard work of getting the base XNA components and drawing pipeline in place and those bits that are missing are just additional wrappers and / or missing extensions.
+I myself added sprite scaling in only a matter of minutes.

 It is not complete but there is a lot to build from, if you have purely a 2D project and want to deploy to web, this is a very easy and attractive option.